skills/secure-code-game/Season2_Level-3/solution.md

 ```

 #### Modify website content
-You can inject any phising page / malicious page or any other content to the website using XSS.
+You can inject any phishing page, malicious page, or any other content to the website using XSS.

 ```
 <<img src="x" onerror="document.body.innerHTML = '<h1>Website is hacked</h1>';">>